dssllc/puppeeth/README.md

 # puppeeth
-A simple NFT learning project between a father and daughter
+An NFT avatar art collection hosted on IPFS and tokenized on Ethereum

 ## Background

 I have a small startup and have various projects to learn and apply blockchain technology.
-This project is an NFT art collection in collaboration with my daughter, a talented young artist.
+This project is an NFT art collection in collaboration with my daughter Olivia, a talented young artist.

 We are starting simple.
 She provides a basic set of image sets, and I do the rest.